 A walk through London can sometime leave you feeling as though you’ve walked into another country.
 One second you’ll be surrounded by hipster cafés with bearded men sitting in front of their Macbooks, the other you’ll be walking past butchers proudly serving Halal meat.
 The areas change with each street.

-Sometimes you’ll find a hidden gem of a place be it a restaurant, coffée shop or, as in this instance, a cemetary.
+Sometimes you’ll find a hidden gem of a place be it a restaurant, coffee shop or, as in this instance, a cemetery.

 Now bear with me, I’m sure many of you will be wondering how a cemetery is a hidden gem.
-But if you think about it there’s many a cemetery that’s become a bit of a tourist attraction, and not just because famous people are buried there as is the case with Pere Lachaise in Paris.
+But if you think about it there are lots of cemeteries that have become tourist attractions.

 The graves in Abney Park Cemetery are hundreds of years old, they’re huge and pretty impressive.
 It reminded me of La Recoleta cemetery in Buenos Aires which also has huge tombs; some of which I’m sure are as big as flats in London.